Equality and Diversity

 The public sector equality duty requires all public authorities, including the Trust to demonstrate ‘due regard’ both as an employer and as a health care provider.

 The Trust will continue to complete equality analyses on policies, functions, strategies and services.
 We believe that this is essential, especially if we are to monitor the Trust’s impact on equality.
 Equality analyses have been carried out on all Trust policies and procedures.

 Publication of information

 The specific duties require the Trust to publish information to show progress on its equality objectives.
 The workforce monitoring document and the Workforce Race Equality Standard summary document contain a range of quantitative and qualitative information, demonstrating the trust's progress in relation to employment.
-The Workforce Race Equality Standard action plan was reviewed by the Trust Board of Directors in January 2018 and a copy of the updated document is here.
+The Workforce Race Equality Standard action plan was reviewed by the Trust Board of Directors in January 2018.

 You can view a detailed staff breakdown here.

 TEWV's Equality Strategy 2016 - 2020

 The Trust must set and publish equality objectives every four years.
 The Trust has published seven equality objectives.
 The objectives form part of the Trust’s equality strategy.
 If you are interested in reading more about our equality objectives you can do so by accessing our equality strategy here.

 The equality delivery system (EDS) was designed for the NHS to help organisations improve equality performance and embed equality into mainstream NHS business.
 The EDS is seen as a way for NHS organisations to meet the requirements of the equality act 2010.
 The EDS is based on a set of 18 outcomes grouped into four goals: